taniyakapoor/taniyakapoor.github.io/_teaching/2015-spring-teaching-2.md

 Led the proposal of master thesis on beam dynamics using PIML.
 Co-Supervising one masters student on Beam dynamics using PIML.
-Supervising two masters student on Extrapolation of PIML.
+Currently, Supervising two masters student on Extrapolation of PIML for three months.